The constellation Hercules

 Available for iOS and Android.

-Name a star in a constellation
+Name a star in the constellation Hercules

 Name a star in a constellation and create something that lasts for eternity.